 The Fund consists of two main components.
-First, a majority of its portfolio, referred to herein as the "Core Sleeve," operates as a "fund-of-funds" that invests in the Asset Allocation Fund, a series of American Funds Insurance Series® (the "Underlying Fund").
-The Underlying Fund is designed for investors seeking both capital appreciation and income.
+First, a majority of its portfolio, referred to herein as the "Core Sleeve," operates as a "fund-of-funds" that invests in the BlackRock Global Allocation V.I.
+Fund, a series of BlackRock Variable Series Funds, Inc. (the "Underlying Fund").
+The Underlying Fund is designed for investors seeking high total investment return.
 The remainder of the Fund, referred to herein as the "Volatility Overlay," invests in short-term fixed-income securities (or mutual funds that themselves invest in such securities) or is held in cash.
 In an attempt to manage the volatility of the Fund's portfolio over a full market cycle, the Fund buys and sells stock index futures, which are derivatives.
 The Fund's short-term fixed-income securities and cash may be used to meet margin requirements and other obligations on the Fund's derivative positions.
-The combination of the Core Sleeve and the Volatility Overlay is intended to result in a single Fund that is designed to offer an asset allocation investment approach blended with a strategy that seeks to mitigate risk and manage the Fund's volatility over a full market cycle.
+The combination of the Core Sleeve and the Volatility Overlay is intended to result in a single Fund that is designed to offer a diversified portfolio that invests flexibly across multiple asset classes, regions and sectors, blended with a strategy that seeks to mitigate equity market risk and manage the Fund's volatility over a full market cycle.
 The Volatility Overlay may not be successful in reducing volatility, in particular, frequent or short-term volatility with little or no sustained market direction, and it is possible that the Volatility Overlay may result in underperformance or losses greater than if the Fund did not implement the Volatility Overlay.